A Comprehensive Cyberbullying Guide for Parents

 - 70% of students report seeing frequent bullying online

-Cyber bullies do not actually use the internet to find victims, but they use digital technology to bully people who they are already bullying at school.
+Many cyberbullies don’t actually use the internet to find victims, they use digital technology to bully people who they are already bullying elsewhere.
 According to a Warwick study, 99% of students would have been bullied regardless of new technology, so digitalization has only added an extra percent.
 What this really represents is that digital technology is not the problem by itself.
-But it does make an existing problem far worst.
-If the issue can be resolved in school, then it will not happen at home.
+But it does make an existing problem far worse.
 Digital platforms are simply a tool to reach existing victims.
-The statistics for adolescents that are bullied online and in person are very similar.
-The most common reasons reported by students for bullying are appearance (27%), race (10%), ethnicity (7%) gender (7%), disability (4%), religion (4%) and sexual orientation (3%) as reported by the National Center for Educational Statistics in 2017.
+The statistics for adolescents that are bullied online and in-person are very similar.
+The most common reasons reported by students for bullying are appearance (27%), race (10%), ethnicity (7%) gender (7%), disability (4%), religion (4%), and sexual orientation (3%) as reported by the National Center for Educational Statistics in 2017.

-According to the Center for Disease Control, 15% of high school students are cyber bullied and 20% are bullied on school property.
-The percentage of people who have experienced cyberbullying at some stage in their lives has nearly doubled since 2007 to 2016, according to the Cyberbullying Research Center.
+According to the Center for Disease Control, 15% of high school students are cyberbullied and 20% are bullied on school property.
+The percentage of people who have experienced cyberbullying at some stage in their lives has nearly doubled from 2007 to 2016, according to the Cyberbullying Research Center.

 How to Prevent Cyberbullying

 Depending on the age of the child or adolescent, the best preventative measure may be to restrict technology to as large an extent as possible.
-There is an increasing amount of evidence to suggest that children under the age or 7 or so should not have too much access to any kind of technological device.
-The fact is that these devices increase the chances of cyberbullying, and the online world is simply not a place that the child is ready for.
+There is an increasing amount of evidence to suggest that children under the age of 7 or so should not have too much access to any kind of technological device.
+The fact is that these devices increase the chances of cyberbullying, and the online world is simply not a place that a child is ready for.
 Additionally, there could be multiple adverse health consequences to having children and adolescents using these types of technological devices for extended time periods.
-Because of the rate at which technology is progressing and the recency of digital devices, there have been no longitudinal studies conducted on the consequences of continued exposure to smart phones, WiFi, iPads and other types of technology.
-Young children in particular should be massively restricted in the use of such devices.
+Because of the rate at which technology is progressing and the recency of digital devices, there have been no longitudinal studies conducted on the consequences of continued exposure to smartphones, WiFi, iPads, and other types of technology.
+Young children, in particular, should be massively restricted in the use of such devices.

 An alternative to restricting devices outright is to restrict the sites that are allowed to be viewed by your child or adolescent.
 You can do this at the level of your internet service provider, which means that all devices that use your home internet must follow its rules in relation to what sites are restricted.
-This is similar to what happens in corporations which have lists of allowed sites and rules regarding downloading particular files and applications.
-If you are buying your child a smartphone, there are a number of parental control applications that can be downloaded on the phone.
-Keepers is an application that notifies parents about suspicious or harmful messages and also includes a tracking device to show the child’s location in real time.
-It is actually very easy to put controls in place to prevent children from accessing particular sites.
-There are few technical barriers to doing this.
-These controls include:
+This is similar to what happens in corporations that have lists of allowed sites and rules regarding downloading particular files and applications.
+If you are buying your child a smartphone, there are a number of parental control apps that you can get on your phone.
+Most of them can notify parents about suspicious or harmful messages, restrict access to specific apps completely or just set time limits, and some include GPS tracking to show the child’s location in real-time.
+It is actually very easy to put controls in place to prevent children from accessing particular sites and there are many free options available.
+Some helpful tips about parental controls:

-- Using parental controls on video game consoles.
+- Use parental controls on video game consoles.
 Players often talk to and message each other in video games.
-Set up an account for your child, limiting who they can talk to and monitor the content of particular games.
+Set up an account for your child, limit who they can talk to, and monitor the content of particular games.

-- Becoming familiar with parental controls of all social media sites, including Twitter, Facebook and Instagram.
+- Become familiar with how to mute, block, and report people on all social media sites, including Twitter, Facebook, TikTok, Snapchat, Discord, and Instagram.

-- Teaching your children about these controls.
-It is easy to block other people on social media sites, video games consoles and even phone calls.
-If your child feels bullied online, tell him or her to simply block that person.
+- Teach your children how to do this too.
+It’s easy to block other people on social media sites, video games consoles, and even phone calls.
+If your child feels bullied online, tell them to simply block and report that person.
 Emails addresses can also be blocked.

-- If somebody has hacked your child’s account and is pretending to be them online, you can change the password or contact the site itself and report the behavior.
+- Change passwords and contact websites or services if you think someone has hacked your child’s account and is pretending to be them online.
 Most recognized sites are quite helpful when it comes to security issues.

-Aside from cyberbullying, it can be a good idea to set up guidelines for children and young adults to follow in general when using technology.
-These guidelines could include information on storing passwords, being careful about whom is contacted, refusing to accept friend requests from strangers, not using the phone late at night, not using the phone when driving or doing other tasks and not giving away email addresses, date of birth or names online or offline.
-It is also a good idea to set an example to children and adolescents.
+Aside from how to cope with cyberbullying, it can be a good idea to set up guidelines for children and young adults to follow in general when using technology.
+These guidelines can give your child information on being careful about who they are talking to, refusing to accept friend requests from strangers, and not giving away personal information online or offline.
+Other information to include can be how to store passwords, not using the phone late at night, and not using the phone when driving or doing other tasks.
+It is also a good idea to set an example for children and adolescents.
 This is because they often take cues from their parents, and follow their lead.
 These habits and examples can follow them for the rest of their lives, so it is good to follow best practices early on to prevent any incidents down the line.

-One of the best ways to ensure online protection for a child or young adult is with a high quality Virtual Private Network (VPN).
-These VPN’s are now very easy to setup and are quite cheap.
+One of the best ways to ensure online protection for a child or young adult is with a high-quality Virtual Private Network (VPN).
+These VPNs are now very easy to set up and are quite cheap.
 What they do is encrypt network traffic, so hackers are not able to spy on the child or student when they are online.
-It will also hide information from ISP’s so that their data is not harvested and sold by commercial entities, and also hides information from sites which try to gather data on all online activity.
+It will also hide information from ISPs so that their data is not harvested and sold by commercial entities, and also hide information from sites that try to gather data on all online activity.
 There is currently a wide variety of VPN options available to customers and they all have configurable settings for maximum protection.
 Teaching a child how to use a VPN is possibly one of the best things they can get familiar with in terms of online security and is a technology that will help them for years to come.
-It has been identified by security experts as one the best techniques with regard to online safety and anonymity.
-Good VPNs include IP Vanish, Express VPN and Nord VPN and more.

 What to Do if Your Child is Being Cyber Bullied

-The following is a guide for parents who need to ensure the well being of their child in the event of cyberbullying.
+The following is a guide for parents who need to ensure the well-being of their child in the event of cyberbullying.
 If cyberbullying is already occurring, then preventative measures are not very effective.
 Of course, it can still be a good idea to take away the devices or remove access from social media sites where the damage is being done.
-These steps could still be taken.

-Once you have gathered as much information as possible, it is best to have a talk to the school teacher to understand the situation better.
-You can also talk to the parent of the child involved if possible and come to terms.
+Once you have gathered as much information as possible, it is best to have a talk with the school teacher to understand the situation better.
+You can also talk to the parent of the child involved if possible.
 This is a very important procedure, as the bully’s parents need to know what their child is up to.
-It could be far more effective for the parent of the bully to prevent their child from access to digital technology, so that they are not able to continue these activities.
+It could be far more effective for the parent of the bully to prevent their child from access to digital technology so that they are not able to continue these activities.
 If the teacher and/or the parent are not cooperative in resolving the issue, then the only alternative may be to relocate to a different institution.

-Additionally, the bully can easily be removed from social media sites as a friend or contact, and all sites provide the option to block contacts, including email providers.
+Additionally, the bully can easily be removed from social media sites as a friend or contact, and all sites and apps provide the option to block and report contacts, including email providers.
 If you are not getting any assistance from the school teacher or the parent in resolving the issue, then only so much can be done.
-The school is the source from where the cyberbullying originates.
-There are few occurrences as harmful to a child’s wellbeing as cyberbullying, and even moving schools is far better that letting the situation continue.
+There are few occurrences as harmful to a child’s wellbeing as cyberbullying, and even moving schools is far better than letting the situation continue.

 There are some pieces of information that you can share with your child in the event of bullying.
 The first thing is to let them know that it is common and it can and does happen to different people.
 Reinforce to the child or teenager that it is not their fault and there are a number of resources available to help them if they wish.
 Research has shown that if the child believes it is his or her fault, it is more likely to happen, and the self-esteem of the child is likely to sink further.
 It is also very important to be as transparent as possible with your child.
 If you organize a meeting with school authorities and the children find out, it could lead to further marginalization.